Fully Sparse Fusion for 3D Object Detection: Experiments

-\paragraph{Argoverse 2} AV2 has a much larger perception range than nuScenes, making it a suitable testbed to demonstrate our superiority in long-range fusion.
+AV2 has a much larger perception range than nuScenes, making it a suitable testbed to demonstrate our superiority in long-range detection.
 The results in Table~\ref{tab:sota_argo} show that FSF consistently outperforms previous LiDAR-based state-of-the-art methods by large margins.
 Notably, we observe an 8 to 10 mAP increase in categories with relatively small sizes, such as Traffic Cone, Motorcycle, and Bicycle.
-Although previous multi-modal methods (e.g., BEVFusion) achieve competitive results on nuScenes, the training cost of their dense BEV feature maps are not affordable on AV2 dataset.
-As a result, we omit their results on AV2.
+Although previous multi-modal methods like BEVFusion~\cite{bevfusion-damo} and TransFusion~\cite{transfusion} closely approach our results on the nuScenes dataset, the computational burden of their dense BEV feature maps proves to be prohibitive for the AV2 dataset.
+Specifically, the size of detection area of nuScenes is $100m \times 100m$ while the size of AV2 is $400m \times 400m$.
+On AV2, the BEV-feature-map-based methods require 16 times as much memory as nuScenes for BEV-map-related operations.
+As a result, we can not reproduce them on AV2 due to the limitation of GPU memories.